 There are two areas in particular for which automation makes little sense or the effort exceeds the benefit.

 If decisions have to be made at one point, then that can still often be mapped.
-But if your entire process is characterised by decisions, then it needs people.
+But if your entire process is characterized by decisions, then it needs people.
 Perhaps these decisions could also be automated, but here the question of the benefit quickly arises.
 If development takes several weeks for a decision that takes a few seconds or minutes, automated processes are not the solution.

 What do we mean by this?
 Either an application in the process only outputs the necessary data in poor quality.
 That can certainly happen.
 Then the software has an interface, but the processed data is only provided inadequately.
 Here it is often worth taking a closer look to see if there is a solution.